GPRS and IP are two types of security alarm monitoring that don’t require the use of a standard analogue phone line.

 - GPRS monitoring requires a mobile phone connection – you will require a separate module.

-- Using GPRS for monitoring has a slightly higher monthly charge as all your data transmission is included and, if you are supplying the SIM required for this to work, the cost of the SIM.
+- Using GPRS for monitoring has a slightly higher monthly charge then IP as all your data transmission is included.
+If you are supplying the SIM required for this to work, the cost of the SIM.

 What Are The Benefits And Downsides Of IP Security Alarm Monitoring?